- The Good

 - $2,000 to $10,000

-The maximum line of credit that can be extended from Kabbage to business owners is $150,000.
+The maximum offers lines of credit that can be extended from Kabbage to business owners is $150,000.
 For many small business owners, this is plenty of capital to have on hand.
 However, many competitors have higher maximum loan amounts.
-The minimum line of credit offered by Kabbage is $2,000 for a six-month loan and $10,000 for a 12-month loan.
+The minimum offers lines of credit offered by Kabbage is $2,000 for a six-month loan and $10,000 for a 12-month loan.
 This is lower than many competitors, which makes Kabbage a good option for covering day-to-day expenses and short-term working capital needs.

 - At least one year in business